bratosini/vercel-college/courses/nextjs/static-and-dynamic-rendering.md

 ---
 title: Chapter 8: Static and Dynamic Rendering
 description: Static and Dynamic Rendering
+type: Chapter

 ---

 In the previous chapter, you fetched data for the Dashboard Overview page.
 However, we briefly discussed two limitations of the current setup:

 1. The data requests are creating an unintentional waterfall.
 2. The dashboard is static, so any data updates will not be reflected on your application.

 In this chapter...